Starcraft426/TowerDefense/README.md

 ## How to play

-In order to play it just download the git, install the required modules for the game and lauch it with the main.py
+In order to play it just download the git.

+If you're using pycharm, download the venv<your_machine_os>.zip and unzip it on the main folder or install the required modules.
+Now you can launch the game by starting the main.py

 ## The commands to install the modules